SolaceDev/solace-dev-tutorials/src/pages/samples/solace-samples-cloudfoundry-java/secure-session.md

 ## Working with a Self-signed Certificate

 You can install your Solace Messaging service for PCF with a self-signed certificate.
-For instructions on how to do this see the [Solace Messaging Documentation]({{ site.links-ext-tls-server }}){:target="_blank"}.
+For instructions on how to do this see the [Solace Messaging Documentation](https://docs.pivotal.io/solace-messaging/installing.html#configure).

 With self-signed certificates you have two choices.
 Either you can have the client validate the self-signed certificate, or not.
 For testing purposes, you can choose to not validate the certificate simply by